mickfuzz/makecode-platformer-101/courseOverview.md

 - [Tutorial Part One](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/partOne)
 - [Tutorial Part Two](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/tutorialPartTwo)

-## Part Four -  Debugging and more

-### Types of errors and dealing with them.

-Can this be made into a game of some kind ?
-There are different kinds of that you may come up against.
-Knowing how to deal with them is a good tactic to keep us progressing.

 ### Setting New Goals and Reflecting on Progress

 We are going to follow the same pattern of last week: